 2011

-The FSFE played a key role at a Microsoft hearing before the European Union's General Court on Tuesday, helping explain the intricacies of Free Software servers.
+The FSFE played a key role at a Microsoft hearing before the European Union's General Court, helping explain the intricacies of Free Software servers.

 Dozvedieť sa viac

-Called Horizon 2020, the program will provide 80 billion EUR for research and development projects and the FSFE provided input to the Commission in order to make the program accessible for Free Software research and projects.
+The FSFE provided input to the Commission in order to make Horizion 2020 (EU's R&D funding program for the period 2014-2020) accessible for Free Software research and projects.

 Dozvedieť sa viac